 Personal - Through music, students become better people, as they develop self-discipline, confidence, commitment, responsibility, good decision making, and personal pride.
 They are able to do this with the support of peers in a safe and risk-free environment.

-In 2019, Fort Worth ISD begins the second year of our Visual and Performance Academy High School, the I.M.
+In 2020-21, Fort Worth ISD begins the third year of our Visual and Performance Academy High School, the I.M.
 Terrell Academy for STEM and VPA with a new incoming class of 9th grade students.
-The academy is located at 1411 I.M.
+The academy is located at 1911 I.M.
 Terrell Circle 76102.

 Adjudicated district ensemble assessments for all performing ensembles are conducted each year for all performance levels - they include beginner class assessments and Pre-UIL assessments for high school marching band, and all band, orchestra and mariachi concert and sightreading events.
 Additional district and UIL solo and ensemble festivals occur throughtout the Spring semester.